 Skillet brussels sprouts: browned and caramelized with bacon, shallots & sherry vinaigrette.
 This side dish is extremely flavorful and delicious, definitely worthy of a special occasion.

-I have a bunch of things tell you about: a delicious recipe, a giveaway, a great new cookbook, and why I love my cast iron skillet.
+I have a bunch of things tell you about: a delicious recipe, a great new cookbook, and why I love cooking dishes like this in my cast iron skillet.
 I’ll start with the recipe.
 As I’ve said many times, I’m in awe of chefs that can make a vegetable into something crave-worthy.
 This recipe for skillet brussels sprouts does just that.
 The brussels are seared in a hot cast iron skillet with garlic, shallots, hickory-smoked bacon and fresh thyme – then dressed with a sweet and tangy sherry vinaigrette.
 The flavors meld so beautifully.
 It’s truly irresistible.
 The recipe is from the new cookbook Lodge Cast Iron Nation.